1. Getting Started

 Headers & Footers (Per-Project, Per-Type)

 - Create, edit, or delete reusable HTML headers and footers.
+These are specific to either Documentation or Changelog entries within the current project.

 - They appear above (Header) or below (Footer) the main entry content on the public view page.